meinside/alpine-golang/README.md

 Docker image for go development.

-Builds go 1.4 from the source, then builds latest go again with it.
+Builds Go 1.4 from the source, then builds latest Go again with it.

-It can be used as a base for minimal go application images.
+It can be used as a base for minimal Go application images.

 ## How to use